Arsh-a/Arsh-a/README.md

 ## Hi there 👋 , I'm ARSHA
 # 💫 About Me:
-:

 👋 Hi there!
-I'm [Your Name], an Engineering graduate with a Computer Science degree, and I'm currently diving into the exciting world of full-stack Python development! 🚀
+I'm Arsha, an Engineering graduate with a Computer Science degree, and I'm currently diving into the exciting world of full-stack Python development! 🚀

 🔍 Currently Learning: